 A portion of the Greeley Canal No. 3 (WDID 0300934) was changed in Division 1 Water Court in case no. 1996CW658 based on a ditch-wide analysis by the Poudre Prairie Mutual Reservoir and Irrigation Company.
 The use of the subject ditch share in this plan shall be in accordance with the terms and conditions decreed in case no. 1996CW658, including monthly and annual volumetric limits on water deliveries and monthly return flow requirements.
-The decree in case no. 1996CW658 found that 519.7 shares were used to irrigate 3,501 acres with an average historical consumptive use of 5,358 acre-feet per year, which yields an average consumptive use credit of 10.31 acre-feet per share (5,358 acre-feet/519.7 shares).
+The average annual irrigation delivery of GIC's water rights was determined to be 9,690 acre-feet in case no. 1996CW658, based on an average annual river headgate diversion of 11,400 acre-feet and an average conveyance loss of 15%, or 18.6 acre-feet per share (9,690 acre-feet/519.7 shares).
+The decree found that 519.7 shares were used to irrigate 3,501 acres with an average historical consumptive use of 5,358 acre-feet per year, which yields an average consumptive use credit of 10.31 acre-feet per share (5,358 acre-feet/519.7 shares).

 In paragraph 6.7.4 of the decree in case no. 1996CW658, future farm headgate deliveries of the 67.75 shares were limited to 1,712 acre-feet per year (25.26 acre-feet per share) and 12,631 acre-feet (186.43 acre-feet per share) in any consecutive 10 year period.
 Deliveries of Loloff's share of GIC water under this plan must comply with these limits.
-Any SWSP renewal request should propose adequate terms and conditions to assure that an expansion of use of the subject share under the GIC system will not result if Loloff reaches their annual volumetric limit and ceases diverting water or decides not to take delivery of their share.
 The historical return flows shall be maintained in accordance with the return flow factors identified in case no. 1996CW658.
 The return flows associated with the delivery of Fossil Creek Reservoir water that is attributable to the subject GIC share shall also be maintained in accordance with the surface and subsurface factors decreed in case no. 1996CW658.

-For projections of 2020 deliveries, the Applicant used the historic irrigation delivery attributable to GIC direct flow diversions of 18.6 acre-feet per share and the historic irrigation delivery attributable to Fossil Creek Reservoir deliveries of 1 acre-foot per share as determined in case no. 1996CW658 for the study period of 1950-1979.
-As specified in case no. 1996CW658, all deliveries of GIC water incur an immediate surface return flow obligation of 23.7% for direct deliveries and 20.1% for Fossil Creek deliveries, which corresponds to surface return flow obligations of 4.41 acre-feet and 0.20 acre-feet, respectively, for this plan period.
-Pursuant to paragraph 6.7.6 of case no. 1996CW658, the subsurface component of the return flow obligation shall be calculated by multiplying the 5-year running average annual farm headgate deliveries of GIC water (direct flow water and Fossil Creek Reservoir water).
-The average annual river headgate deliveries for the last 5 years are shown on the attached Table 1.
-The subsurface return flow obligations for the GIC direct deliveries and Fossil Creek Reservoir deliveries are 4.12 acre-feet and 0.01 acre-feet during this plan period, respectively.
+For projections of 2021 deliveries, the Applicant used the historic irrigation delivery attributable to GIC direct flow diversions of 18.6 acre-feet per share and the historic irrigation delivery attributable to Fossil Creek Reservoir deliveries of 1 acre-foot per share as determined in case no. 1996CW658 for the study period of 1950-1979.
+As specified in case no. 1996CW658, all deliveries of GIC water incur an immediate surface return flow obligation of 23.7% for direct deliveries and 20.1% for Fossil Creek deliveries, which corresponds to surface return flow obligations of 4.41 acre-feet and 0.2 acre-feet, respectively, for this plan period.
+Pursuant to paragraph 6.7.6 of case no. 1996CW658, the subsurface component of the return flow obligation shall be calculated by multiplying the 5-year running average annual farm headgate deliveries of GIC water (direct flow water and Fossil Creek Reservoir water) by the factors given in Appendix A-2 of case no. 1996CW658.
+The subsurface return flow obligations for the GIC direct deliveries and Fossil Creek Reservoir deliveries are 3.93 acre-feet and 0.06 acre-feet during this plan period, respectively.
+A calculation of the return flow obligations is shown in the attached Table 1.